-The Nuffield Early Language Intervention (NELI) programme is sponsored and funded by the Department for Education and is being delivered by the Nuffield Foundation Education Ltd. The NELI website (www.teachneli.org) (the ‘Website’) is the platform that is used by schools to register and engage with NELI.
+The Nuffield Early Language Intervention (NELI) programme is sponsored and funded by the Department for Education and is being delivered by Nuffield Foundation Education Limited (NFEL).
+The NELI website (www.teachneli.org) (the ‘Website’) is the platform that is used by schools to register and engage with NELI.

 This Privacy Notice provides information about the personal information we collect about you, including when you interact with the Website.
 This notice also provides information about how we will use your personal information and your rights over your personal information.

-The organisation responsible for the collection of personal data through NELI is the UK Government’s Department for Education – https://www.gov.uk/government/organisations/department-for-education.
+teachneli.org is delivered and supported by Nuffield Foundation Education Limited (NFEL), with the organisation responsible for the collection of personal data (the data controller) through NELI being the UK Government’s Department for Education – https://www.gov.uk/government/organisations/department-for-education.
 You can contact the Department for Education at Department for Education, 2 St Paul’s Place, Sheffield, S1 2JF and through the email enquiry form: www.education.gov.uk/contactus/dfe.

 When we refer to ‘we’, ‘our’ or ‘us’ below, this refers to the Department for Education.